-It is legal to trap or shoot wildlife classified as "game" and "furbearer" species during established hunting and trapping seasons with a license.
+It is legal to trap or shoot wildlife classified as "game" and "furbearer" species during established hunting and trapping seasons for those who possess a validlicense.
 Some wildlife species have a continuous open season in certain areas.
 Landowners generally do not need a license to hunt or trap on their own property.
 Sometimes, landowners (and/or their agents) need a special permit to "take" certain animals during the closed season.
 The type of damage, the species involved, and the person who conducts the trapping or shooting determines whether a special permit is required.
 The following information reviews permit information.